Driving Biological Projects

 National Livestock Resources Research Institute, Uganda

 Dr Ndawula studies tick-borne pathogens in livestock and develops methods to control their negative impact.
 Different species of ticks pose varying threats to their host, so determining the species of tick is essential.
-However, identification of tick species can be nuanced, often subjective and relies on visual guides as found here.
-The aim of this DBP is to overcome the burden of understanding subtle details of ticks for new researchers by creating an intuitive deep learning based tool for the classification of tick species for use while out in the field.
+However, the identification of tick species can be nuanced, often subjective, and relies on visual guides as found here.
+This DBP aims to overcome the burden of understanding subtle details of ticks for new researchers by creating an intuitive deep learning-based tool for the classification of tick species for use while out in the field.

 Jeff Hardin